Have you ever had a magic cookie bar? They’re shaggy little squares of graham cracker, coconut, chocolate, butterscotch chips, and condensed milk.

 - 1 1/2 cups (75g) unsweetened coconut flakes

-Press the pretzel mixture into the bottom of the prepared pan.
-Use the bottom of a measuring cup or glass to press the mixture firmly into an even layer in the bottom of the pan.
+Pour the pretzel mixture into the prepared pan.
+Use a measuring cup or glass to press the mixture firmly into an even layer in the bottom of the pan.

-6 Finish assembling: Pour remaining 1/2 cup peanut butter and condensed milk mixture over the top and repeat the layers of coconut and chips.
-Arrange a few whole pretzels on top and use your hands to gently press the bars down to ensure the layers are compact.
+6 Finish assembling: Pour remaining 1/2 cup peanut butter and condensed milk mixture over the entire layer.
+Top with remaining shredded coconut, peanut butter and chocolate chips.
+Arrange whole pretzels on top and use your hands to gently press the bars down to ensure the layers are compact.
 Drizzle with the reserved condensed milk.

-6 Bake the bars: Bake on the center rack of the oven for 35 to 40 minutes or until the edges are turning golden and the center is just starting to take on color.
+7 Bake the bars: Bake on the center rack of the oven for 30-35 minutes until the edges are turning golden and the center is just starting to take on color.
 The center might be a little soft but the bars will firm up as it cools.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 Thank you!

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Simply Recipes.
 Read more about our affiliate linking policy.